2023 Most Popular Funeral & Mortuary Science Associate Degree Schools

 The colleges and universities below are the most popular for mortuary science majors pursuing a associate degree.

-Our analysis found Commonwealth Institute of Funeral Service to be the most popular school for funeral and mortuary science students who want to pursue a associate degree in the United States.
-Commonwealth Institute of Funeral Service is a fairly small private not-for-profit school located in the large city of Houston.
+Our 2023 rankings named Commonwealth Institute of Funeral Service the most popular school in the United States for funeral and mortuary science students working on their associate degree.
+Commonwealth Institute of Funeral Service is a small private not-for-profit school located in the large city of Houston.

 About 73% of the students majoring in mortuary science at the school are women while 27% are male.